“A book is a garden, an orchard, a storehouse, a party, a company by the way, a counselor, a multitude of counselors.” – Charles Baudelaire

 5. Who Cares?
 The Give and Take of Family Caregiving – Jerry Bridge

-Written by a motivational speaker and comedian, this book can help you navigate the day-to-day challenges of caregiving with grace and humor.
+Written by a motivational speaker and comedian, this book for caregivers can help you and your family members navigate the day-to-day challenges of caring for an elderly parent with grace and humor.

 6. Eldercare for Dummies – Rachelle Zukerman